sachmilan/first-day-repository/README.md

 # first-day-repository

-This is my first day repository
+This is my first day repository.
+Enhanced comments